Estimate Time6 min

 • Financial wellness coaching

-"Many people overlook the opportunity to seek out help from their employer and take advantage of a number of employee benefits, which may include greater flexibility, as well as financial and emotional support benefits," says Stoddard.
+Caregivers may overlook the opportunity to seek out help from their employer and take advantage of a number of employee benefits, which may include greater flexibility, as well as financial and emotional support benefits.

 Graphic lists employee benefits to ask your employer about such as the Family Medical Leave Act, early retirement, and work from home options.

-When caregiving needs become front and center for the family, it's important to map out the roles and responsibilities of other family members involved.
-Sometimes, hard and honest conversations may be required to help answer some of these common caregiving questions and challenges:
+When caregiving needs become front and center for the family, it's important to communicate with other family members involved.
+Sometimes, hard and honest conversations may be required and may even be helpful in brainstorming the best ways to offer the financial support and guidance that may be needed.
+Some questions to explore:

 • How to pay for costs associated with providing care